Reppie Authoring Guide

 Always literal English, never translated:

-1. Each item in the muscles array — fixed DB identifiers from §5.3.
+1. Every entry on a Muscles: line — fixed DB identifiers from §5.3.

-2. Each item in the equipment array — fixed DB identifiers from §5.4.
+2. Every entry on an Equipment: line — fixed DB identifiers from §5.4.

 10.6 Workout description (REQUIRED)

-The workout.description field is what the user reads on the workout's detail page.
+The plain paragraph(s) under the title/tags header (before ## Exercises) form the workout description shown on the workout's detail page.
 Always provide it.
 Make it useful — not generic boilerplate.

 Aim for 3–6 sentences (~60–150 words) covering, where relevant: